 In the late 1740s, John Wesley—a British evangelist and the co-founder of Methodism—published Primitive Physick, or, An Easy and Natural Method of Curing Most Diseases.
-The tome gave regular people ways to cure themselves, using items they could find in their own homes.
+The tome gave regular people ways to cure themselves with natural remedies, using items they could find in their own homes.

 1. To Cure An Ague

 Wesley describes an ague as “an intermitting fever, each fit of which is preceded by a cold shivering and goes off in a sweat.”
 There are many natural remedies for curing it, but all must be preceded by taking a “gentle vomit,” which, if taken two hours before the fit, Wesley says will generally prevent it, and may even cure the ague.
 If the vomiting fails, however, Wesley suggests wearing a bag of groundsel, a weed, “on the pit of the stomach, renewing it two hours before the fit.”
 The weed should be shredded small, and the side of the bag facing the skin should have holes in it.